thainguyentrong/ssod/README.md

 This [article](https://arxiv.org/abs/2102.09480) proposed an approach that jointly trains a Student and a slowly progressing Teacher in a mutually-beneficial manner, in which the Teacher generates pseudo-labels to train the Student, while the Teacher and the Student are given different augmented input images.

+### Methods

+Our training process is as follows:

+- Using labeled data to train the detector (and use Focal Loss - in this repository we use Generalized Focal Loss).
+The article calls this **burn-in**.

 ## Results

 ## Citation